-Quick Links: 2018 Submissions · Past Winners · About Megan
+Quick Links: 2019 Winners and All Submissions · Past Winners · About Megan

 An Annual Creative Arts Competition for CBE Confirmation Students to Honor the Life of Megan Miriam Berman

 Megan's Muse is an annual creative arts competition for current Congregation Beth Emeth (CBE) Confirmation students, sponsored by CBE's Sisterhood.
 Its purpose is to stimulate creative thought and expression as inspired by Judaic writings.

 Each year a "theme" is chosen by a panel of judges, and a quote or verse is chosen from traditional or non-traditional Jewish writings.
 Entries are judged by the Confirmation student's ability to convey their understanding and interpretation of the theme via a creative medium.